Icons in the Right Mouse tab of the Toolbar (along with those in the Markers tab) allow reassigning the function or “mouse mode” of:

 The tug mode runs dynamics on the entire structure.
 A model named Tug arrow is added to show the location and direction of tugging.
 The minimize mode jiggles the residue under the mouseclick along with other residues within 3 Å of the first.
 It uses a variable time step Langevin integrator with tolerance 0.001, temperature 100K, and 10 time steps between coordinate updates, with energy minimization if a maximum force is exceeded due to bad geometry.
 Different models do not “feel” the effects of each other; that is, only intra-model forces apply.
 No nonbonded cutoff is used.

-The zone mouse mode limits atomic detail and volume data (map) display to a zone around the atoms of the clicked residue.
-Except in VR, the remaining residues of the same atomic model are shown as a narrow ribbon, and residues in the zone are labeled.
-Subsequently clicking the background clears the labels, and clicking the background a second time shows all atoms for the whole model.
+The zone mouse mode limits atomic detail and volume data (map) display to a zone around the clicked residue and labels the residues in the zone.
+Except in VR, the remaining residues of the same atomic model are shown as a narrow ribbon.
+Subsequently clicking the background clears the labels, and clicking the background a second time returns to what was shown before the residue was clicked.
 These actions are implemented via the zone command, which can also be used to adjust zone size (cutoff distances from the clicked residue are initially 5, 4, and 8 Å for residue atoms, residue labels, and map displays, respectively).
 See also: surface zone, volume zone (with newMap false), select zone, zone atom specification

 In virtual reality, mouse modes that normally require clicking on an atom (select, label, etc.) require pointing at the atom with the hand-controller cone and pressing the assigned button.
 Most modes that normally involve clicking and dragging are operated by clicking and moving the hand controller vertically.
 The bond rotation mode requires rotating the hand controller.